whosethh/fraudster/README.md

 # Pricing

 ### Note: First Of All, Reselling is Prohibited.
 Theres 2 types of Product You can buy.
-1. Tool Acess, 2.
-Follower Boost
+1. Follower Boost 2.
+Tool Acess
 | Amount  | Price   |
 | :-------- | :------- |
 | 1.000 Followers | `3$` |